|

 If direct communication with the hotel fails to yield a satisfactory resolution, the next step is to file a formal complaint.
 Most reputable hotel chains have established complaint procedures in place.

 Follow their guidelines meticulously and provide detailed documentation, including receipts, correspondence records, and any relevant evidence to support your claim.
 Don’t forget to keep copies of all communication for your records.
+A well-documented complaint can significantly increase your chances of a favorable outcome.

 • Gather all relevant documentation, such as receipts, emails, and photographs.